 |Windows XP, Vista, or Win 7||60 GB disk space|

 |Microsoft Internet Explorer 6 or later||1024 x 768 (or higher) Graphics resolution|

 Follow these steps for installation:

-- Go to the Wavefunction's Windows Downloads Page for Spartan and and click the link next to Spartan'10 That will download a VERY big file, and you have to wait till it is done.
+- Go to Wavefunction's Spartan for Windows Downloads Page and and click the version number link next to Spartan'10 That will download a VERY big file, and you have to wait till it is done.

 - Double-click on the downloaded installer file and click on Setup.
 You'll have to wait for the package to be uncompressed, which might take a while.

 - Accept the license terms, and have it install the program.
 You need to choose the "Network hardware key" option.
 Again, you'll have to wait a while, and it may look like the process is restarting at a few points, but it's not...just let it keep on chugging.